 The quality and quantity of our freshwater resources are essential to life.
 New York has more than 7,600 freshwater lakes, ponds and reservoirs, two Great Lakes and over 70,000 miles of rivers and streams.
 The Nature Conservancy is working to protect the health and abundance of these waters for all New Yorkers.

 Nitrogen pollution is threatening Long Island's water quality.
-Watch these brand new true stories from local Long Islanders.
+Watch these inspiring, true stories from local Long Islanders.
 Watch now.

 We are helping to safeguard New York's water for the future.
 Learn more.